eagle840/killercoda-labs/workInProgress/Java/step2.md

 4. `README.md`: This file typically contains information about the project, how to build and run it, and any other relevant details.

-This is a basic structure for a simple 'hello world' program written in Java using Maven.
-You can customize this structure based on the requirements of your project.

 ## create the HelloWorld.java